aesara-devs/aesara/doc/extending/type.rst

     .. method:: __eq__(other)

-      Used to compare Type instances themselves
+      Used to compare :class:`Type` instances themselves

       *Default:* ``object.__eq__``

     .. method:: __hash__()

-      Types should not be mutable, so it should be OK to define a hash function.
+      :class:`Type`\s should not be mutable, so it should be OK to define a hash function.
 Typically this function should hash all of the terms involved in ``__eq__``.